symbol/sdk-java/README.md

 ## Installation

-### Open API Generated Libraries
+### Open API Generated Libraries (Optional)

 The SDK libs depend on Open API 3 generated clients.
+The clients jars are automatically generated and deployed into Maven central.
+The following steps are required if you are working on the Open API specification, you want to change or tune the generator.

-Before building the project, execute the following to generate and install the libraries.
+If you want to build the clients,  execute the following to generate and install the libraries.

 ```
-./gradlew -b ./openapi-generator/build.gradle clean generate install
+./gradlew -b ./openapi-generator/build.gradle clean generate
+./gradlew -b ./openapi-generator/build.gradle install
 ```

-Currently you need to generate and install the clients manually.
-The generated clients will be released and deployed into maven central.
-You can then depend on the the generated library like any other open source third party lib.

-This step will be optional, only if you are working on the open api 3 spec or you want to change the configuration of generated libraries.

 ## Usage